-The Lake Mansion has had three addresses!
-The building has been moved twice.
-The original location was “Reno’s first address”, on the corner of California Ave and Virginia St. In 1971, the mansion was threatened with demolition, but residents of Reno rallied to save the structure and formed the non-profit Washoe Landmark Preservation.
-On July 29, 1971, the mansion moved 3 miles south to the corner of Virginia St. and Kietke Lane on the grounds of the now Reno-Sparks Convention Center, previously called “The Coliseum”.
-The mansion moved again on July 11, 2004, 3.1 miles north to its present location on the corners of Court St., Flint St. and Arlington Ave.
+In 1971, the Mansion was threatened with demolition, but residents of Reno rallied to save the structure and formed the non-profit Washoe Landmark Preservation.
+On July 29, 1971, the Mansion moved 3 miles south to the corner of Virginia Street and Kietzke Lane.
+This was on the grounds of the now Reno-Sparks Convention Center, previously called “The Coliseum”.

 What does the Mansion and Arts for All Nevada mean to Northern Nevada?

 At the time, City of Reno Mayor Bob Cashell said:

 “… As a city, we are committed to maintaining our beautiful historic structures.
 One of the most significant structures, the Lake Mansion, will be moving back downtown in 2004 to enhance our already thriving Arts and Culture District.
 The Lake Mansion, under the stewardship of VSA arts of Nevada (now Arts for All Nevada), will be a focal point for the arts, history and programs for locals and visitors.
 We look forward to our continued partnership in bringing the Lake Mansion home to shine for all our residents and visitors.”